 Shubenacadie Tidal Bore Rafting

+The Petitcodiac River in New Brunswick is not the only Maritime river with a tidal bore, for example the Salmon River near Truro is another excellent location.
 If you have a sense of adventure and want to feel the tide, why not consider a rafting expedition as the tidal bore moves up the Shubenacadie River in Nova Scotia.
-Check out Tidal Bore Rafting for details.
+Check out Tidal Bore Rafting or Rafting Canada for details.
+The part of the month with higher tides are the times to experience tidal bore rafting.

 While there are a number of interesting harbours along the Bay of Fundy, none are perhaps as active and interesting as that in Digby, NS.
 Much of the town faces the harbour, so you can sit in restaurants in the town as you watch the activity in the harbour.
 Settled in 1783 the area has a rich history, and is perhaps best known as the home for the world famous scallop fleet.
-While getting to Digby will add to your trip, the destination is worth it.
+If looking for fine dining or an upper scale place to stay, the Digby Pines located on the outskirts of town is your destination.
+It includes a spa and golf course.
+The downtown region is right along the working harbour, and has lots of interesting shops and cafes.
+While getting to Digby will add to time required for your trip, a visit to Digby is well worth it.
+If you have time continue along route 217 (including the two ferry rides) to the end of the spit of land.

 We could have included a number of other locations, for example Advocate Harbour Cape Chignecto Provincial Park, and other locations along the bay such as the charming university town of Wolfville.
 If you are up to a fairly rigorous hike, we highly recommend adding Cape Split to the checklist.
 If you time it correctly, from the end of the trail you will hear the waters of the bay rushing past this point on an incoming tide.
 Back on the New Brunswick side, Campobello Island provides a different Fundy island experience from Grand Manan.
 If you are making your visit in early to mid August, be sure to include a visit to Johnson Mills or Marys Point in New Brunswick to observe the huge flocks of sandpipers who pause here to eat mud shrimps before they fly non-stop to South America.